Due: Tuesday, April 21 at 5:00 pm

 clock.c README.mdwith any information you want to share with your grader- your responses to the prompt questions in

-style_reflection.txt - additional for
+style_reflection.txt - all

 Grading